Enabling the Status Cell

 If you ever forget what the dots are, just hit a cursor key above the status cell and you will get a quick rundown.
 Each dot number in the list that appears is followed by a set of parentheses which, if containing an x, show that the dot in question is currently active.
 Press a cursor key above the explanatory text, or press space-n twice, to dismiss it.

 That's the status cell, explained in all its questionably useful details.
 I have not yet decided if I'll keep it, since text buffers a cell away so it effectively takes two cells from any display.
 Still, knowing if panning will move me to a new item, or knowing for sure that speech is muted, can be quite handy.
-Enable it and try it out for yourself; you can always go back to braille settings and turn it off.
+Enable it and try it out for yourself; you can always go back to braille settings and turn it off if you decide it isn't right for you.